microsoft/mcp-interviewer/README.md

 1. `openai.OpenAI` keyword arguments

     You can provide keyword arguments to the OpenAI client constructor via the "--client-kwargs" CLI option.
-For example, to connect to gpt-oss:20b running locally via Ollama:
+For example, to connect to gpt-oss:20b running locally via Ollama for LLM features:

     ```bash
     mcp-interviewer \